 Krobelus in Summoner 2.
 Luckily he's not allowed any armour in the first place, but he has other equipment.
 Make sure you have a wooden staff in the inventory that you can replace his rod with, because you aren't allowed to just take his weapon.

-In Grandia II one member of your party dies, which appears to be a Wutai Thief moment when it comes to the coins spent on his abilities.
+In Grandia II one member of your party dies, which appears to be this trope when it comes to the coins spent on his abilities.
 However, the designers were nice enough to plan ahead, as there's an item that gives you all his Skill coins back.